Harry Elderfield

 Professor Henry "Harry" Elderfield FRS (25 April 1943 – 19 April 2016), was Professor of Ocean Chemistry and Palaeochemistry at the Godwin Laboratory in the Department of Earth Sciences at the University of Cambridge.
 He made his name in ocean chemistry and palaeochemistry, using trace metals and isotopes in biogenic carbonate as palaeochemical tracers, and studying the chemistry of modern and ancient oceans - especially those of the glacial epoch and the Cenozoic.

-Education
+Early life and education

+Elderfield was born in Lazenby, North Yorkshire; a twin brother to John Elderfield.
+His father had been reported 'missing in action', shortly before he was born.
 Elderfield received his education from Eston Grammar School.
 He attended the University of Liverpool obtaining a Bachelor of Science degree in chemistry (oceanography) in 1965.
 He worked as a research fellow in the Geology Department, Imperial College London between 1968 and 1969 whilst completing his PhD at the University of Liverpool in 1970.